dimforge/ncollide/docs/miscellaneous.md

 | `newton(...)` | Finds a root of a function using the [Newton](http://en.wikipedia.org/wiki/Newton's_method) method.  |
 | `bfgs(...)`   | Minimizes a function using the [BFGS](http://en.wikipedia.org/wiki/Broyden%E2%80%93Fletcher%E2%80%93Goldfarb%E2%80%93Shanno_algorithm) method. |

-See the
-[documentation](/rustdoc/ncollide/utils/index.html) for an exhaustive list.
+See the [API documentation](../rustdoc/ncollide/utils/index.html) for an exhaustive list.